 Scammers send phishing emails to try to get sensitive data such as usernames, passwords, financial information and credit card details.
 These emails may appear to be from SRP, but there are a few ways to tell if they are fake.

 If you receive an email that you think may be a scam, be sure to look at the sender address and look for typos.
 If you fear an email might be an attempt to phish your data, don’t click any of the links in it!
-You can see your latest account information in My Account or the SRP Power app, and you can always call us directly to confirm.
+You can see your latest account information in SRP My Account or the SRP Power app, and you can always call us directly to confirm.

 5. Claiming to be sponsored or affiliated with SRP

 SRP has learned of scammers pretending to be affiliated with our preferred solar installers program.
-If a company comes to your door or calls you claiming to be partnered with SRP, please call us at (602) 889-2657.
+If a company comes to your door or calls you claiming to be partnered with SRP, please call us at (602) 236-8888.

 When in doubt, remember that we are available 24/7, including on holidays.
 Don’t hesitate to call if you receive a suspicious call, email or visit to your home.